Particular/docs.particular.net/samples/platform-connector/ms-config/sample.md

 ---
-title: Connect to ServicePlatform in MS Host
+title: Connect to ServicePlatform using the .NET Generic Host
-summary: A sample that shows how to connect an NServiceBus endpoint running in the Microsoft Generic Host to the Particular Service Platform
+summary: A sample that shows how to connect an NServiceBus endpoint hosted in the .NET Generic Host to the Particular Service Platform
-reviewed: 2021-11-26
+reviewed: 2024-01-26
 component: PlatformConnector
 related:
  - platform/connecting